-By itself the WRTBIND.COM program discussed above does not allow changing the command key bindings.
-Its use is intended for those who are satisfied with the 'standard' bindings arrangements, or for recovery from failure to successfully change the command bindings with PWBIND.COM.
+By itself the WRTBIND.COM program discussed in Appendix A does not allow changing the command key bindings.
+Its use is intended for those who are satisfied with the 'standard' bindings arrangements, or for recovery from failure to successfully change the command bindings with PWBIND.COM.† The WRTBIND.COM program creates the FUNCTS.TXT file.

 PWBIND.COM requires FUNCTS.TXT, PW.SYM and PW.SWP (which it modifies).
-The initial installation of Perfect Writer is accomplished with WRTBIND.COM as discussed above.
-This first Perfect Writer can then be used to edit FUNCTS.TXT to reflect your desired command structure arrangement.
+Perfect Writer is used to edit FUNCTS.TXT to reflect your desired command structure arrangement.
 Once FUNCTS.TXT is edited, you simply install these bindings by running PWBIND.COM.

-After configuration is complete, only PW.COM and PW.SWP need to be present for Perfect Writer to run.
+After configuration is complete, only the PW.COM and PW.SWP are needed for Perfect Writer to run.